 Propagation and Maintenance

 Sometimes, when moonstones are positioned in a poorly-lit area, the leaves may prematurely drop and the plant will grow leggy.
-When this happens, cut the stem of the plant near the base and propagate the leaves.
+When this happens, cut the tall stems of the plant near the base and propagate the leaves.

 Place the plant in a better location, allow the stem to callus, and withdraw from watering.
 After several weeks, a new shoot growth should be observed.

-Moonstone plants do not require a lot of attention as long as their light and water requirements are met.
+These drought tolerant plants do not require a lot of attention as long as their light and water requirements are met.
 Over the years they will develop more roots which may cause the plant to wilt fast and have yellow leaves.
-It is recommended to repot these plants after flowering to allow the roots to breathe and to replenish the nutrients in the soil (3).
+It is recommended to repot these succulent plants after flowering to allow the roots to breathe and to replenish the nutrients in the soil (3).

 Moonstone plants are normally seen potted individually or in a cluster.
 Although its beauty can stand on its own, moonstones can be combined with other succulents too and they will surely brighten up any sunny or partly shaded areas of the garden or even a dish garden.